 A versatile musician from the Pacific Northwest who has woven his guitar work and songwriting into the fabric of rock, country, and collaborative projects for decades.

-Operating under the moniker Leroy, Kirk Leroy Miller has built a steady, respected career as a guitarist and songwriter from his base in Spokane, Washington.
-His path has been one of collaboration and craftsmanship, often working behind the scenes or as a supporting player for a variety of artists.
-His musical style, rooted in rock with strong country and blues inflections, reflects the honest, unpretentious vibe of the Inland Northwest.
-While he may not be a household name, his work is the kind that seasoned musicians and dedicated listeners seek out—a testament to reliable skill and melodic sensibility.
-Leroy's story is that of the working musician, contributing his voice and strings to a wider tapestry of American music without demanding the spotlight.
+Kirk Leroy Miller, performing as Leroy, built a career as a guitarist and songwriter from Spokane, Washington.
+He collaborated behind the scenes and as a supporting player for various artists.
+His style roots rock with strong country and blues inflections.
+The music reflects the honest vibe of the Inland Northwest.
+Seasoned musicians and dedicated listeners seek out his work.
+Leroy's story is that of a working musician contributing to American music without demanding the spotlight.

 1965–1980